-Rehabilitation of the Lewis Gulch Creek floodplain between SR 1 and Olema Bolinas Road would occur where stream restoration activities were completed in Phase 1.
+Rehabilitation of the Lewis Gulch Creek floodplain on the west side of SR 1 from the SR1 culvert to Olema Bolinas Road where stream restoration activities were completed in Phase 1.
 Currently, much of the stream channel is entrenched, with limited or no access to a flood relief area during a bankfull flow.
 As a result, higher-velocity flows transport much of the sediment through the reach, sediment that would otherwise deposit on the floodplain.
 Bank erosion is the most common source of sediment input due to channel confinement.
 Floodplain rehabilitation may involve either excavation of terrace deposits (former floodplain) to a new, lower elevation along either side of the channel and/or raising the streambed elevation so the stream can flood the existing terrace elevation at bankfull.
 Additional studies are necessary to select the most suitable design, one that limits environmental impacts and cost while improving long-term habitat conditions.